OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/on-premises.md

 > **WARNING**: adding/removing Media Nodes from OpenVidu Inspector in On Premises deployments will not automatically launch/terminate your physical machines:
 >
 > - To add a new Media Node you need to have the new Media Node already up and running (follow steps in [Media Nodes section](#3-media-nodes) to install and run one) and define its URI like stated in the image above.<br><br>
 > - To drop an existing Media Node you will have to terminate the physical machine yourself after successfully calling [DELETE /pro/media-nodes](openvidu-pro/reference-docs/REST-API-pro/#delete-promedia-nodesltmedia_node_idgt){:target="_blank"}, if that's what you want.
-You can listen to [mediaNodeStatusChanged](openvidu-pro/reference-docs/openvidu-server-pro-cdr/#medianodestatuschanged){:target="_blank"} event through OpenVidu Webhook to know when you can safely terminate your instances (listen to `terminated` status).
+Usually you will want to wait until the last of the sessions hosted in this Media Node is closed before you remove it.
+Then, you can listen to [mediaNodeStatusChanged](openvidu-pro/reference-docs/openvidu-server-pro-cdr/#medianodestatuschanged){:target="_blank"} event through OpenVidu Webhook to know when you can safely terminate your instances (listen to `terminated` status).

 #### With OpenVidu Pro REST API